navintanzim/event_reminder/README.md

 Steps to run the program locally:

-1: Pull the code from the default branch of the repository.
+1: Pull the code from the default branch of the repository. <br>
+2: Install composer and also run a composer update to be sure. <br>

-2: The database credentials can be found in the .env file.
+3: The database credentials can be found in the .env file.
 Make the database and run the database migration by

 php artisan migrate

 php artisan db:seed

-3: Install composer and also run a composer update to be sure.
-4: Run the program by the command: php artisan serve
+4: Run the program by the command: php artisan serve <br>
-5: Run the console commands for sending email notification by- php artisan schedule:run
+5: Run the console commands for sending email notification by- php artisan schedule:run <br>
 6: For individual commands:

 php artisan email:queue  - sending emails as notifications from the database